 · How do we want them to feel about the brand?

 Answering all these questions will help determine what creative appeals to them.

 When it comes to the creative execution of an advertisement, there are multiple ways to connect with the audience to make the advertisement memorable:

 Apple’s “Apple vs. PC”

 Each one of these advertisements showcases creative that resonates with a specific community.

 Having an understanding of the brand’s target audience is not only important for message and creative development, it is crucial in selecting the context of how the ad is viewed.
 It’s not just about what the consumer is viewing but also how they are viewing it.
 For example, a millennial may have a higher response rate to an ad on Instagram or Snapchat, over a print ad.
 However, in the case of marketing a luxury hotel in New Orleans to an older audience with extra income to spend on travel, we would select more traditional tactics such as direct mail and print advertising.
 Client needs, budget and the business goal of the campaign also play a role in what media mix is selected.

 What advertisements resonate with you?
-Tweet us your favorite at @DEVENEYnola using the #DEVchat hashtag.
+Tweet us @DEVENEYMKTG and let us know your favorite.